Here I will try to centralize the books I’ve read about Indonesia and to write a short review of them.

 - James R. Bradon – On Thrones of Gold.
 Three Javanese Shadow Plays (1993) : a great book about Javanese wayang kulit.
 Very informative first section.
 The 3 plays are illustrated with many pictures.

-- Albert G. van Zonneveld – Traditional weapons of the Indonesian archipelago (2001) : a king of illustrated dictionary of traditional weapons.
+- Albert G. van Zonneveld – Traditional weapons of the Indonesian archipelago (2001) : a kind of illustrated dictionary of traditional weapons.
 Doesn’t cover Papua.
 Very comprehensive.

 - Peter Ten Hoopen – Ikat Textiles of the Indonesian archipelago (2018) : expensive but well worth the price due to very high picture quality, information and diversity of pieces presented.